-8. On January 18, 2020, Baby Richardson, was born prematurely.

-9. Following the birth, Baby Richardson, was placed in the Neonatal Intensive Care Unit (NICU) at Community Hospital of San Bernardino.

-Baby Richardson was intravenously fed Similac and Enfamil, while in 10. the NICU.

-11. After being fed Similac and Enfamil, on January 19, 2020, Baby Richardson was diagnosed with Necrotizing Enterocolitis ("NEC") while in the digested formula, blood in the stool, difficulty breathing, and acute neurological deterioration.
+- 8. On August 10, 2005, K.D. was born prematurely. - 9.
+Following the birth, K.D. was placed in the Neonatal Intensive Care Unit (NICU) at Memorial Hospital in Bakersfield, California and Valley Children's Healthcare, Madera, California. - 10.
+K.D. was intravenously fed Similac and Enfamil, while in the NICU. - 11.
+After being fed Similac and Enfamil, on August 14, 2005, K.D. was diagnosed with Necrotizing Enterocolitis ("NEC") while in the NICU.

-NICU.
-He developed the following symptoms: abdomen obstruction with partially small and large intestines.
-At the time Baby Richardson was diagnosed with and treated for NEC, Plaintiff was unaware of the fact that the Defendant's cow's milk based products fed to their baby caused or substantially contributed to the development of NEC and resulting injuries.
+12. K.D. was subsequently diagnosed with cerebral palsy and failure to thrive.
+At the time K.D. was diagnosed with and treated for NEC, Plaintiff was unaware of the fact that the Defendant's cow's milk-based products fed to their baby caused or substantially contributed to the development of NEC and resulting injuries.